reeseovine/dotfiles-old/README.md

 **rgbctl** *by me*
 Sets the colors of physical devices with RGB in my setup.
 Right now it only sets the colors of the keyboard on my Razer Blade.
 It has the ability to set the Yeelight bulbs over my local network but I turned that off because it hurts my eyes 😵.

+**startup-apps** *by me*
+Uses i3's `append_layout` feature to restore layouts and shuffle windows upon login so I don't have to waste my time doing it manually.

+**startup-daemons** *by me*
+Background processes which add to my setup what other desktop environments have built in.

 **update** *by me*
 Update system-wide packages from different package managers in parallel.
 Uses rofi-askpass when not run from a terminal.

-**startup-daemons** *by me*
-Background processes which add to my setup what other desktop environments have built in.

-**startup-apps** *by me*
-Uses i3's `append_layout` feature to restore layouts and shuffle windows upon login so I don't waste my time doing it manually.

 ### rofi
 Scripts that use rofi as their UI.